 03 Light distribution and brightness

 - LED as a basic light source

-- Workshop: Light distribution of a floor lamp
+- Workshop: Light distribution of a ceiling lamp

 - Use of light beyond lighting

 - Light spectrum and colorimetry

 - Simulation concepts in Speos: Live Preview and inverse Simulation